After Tooth Extraction Care

 - You should be careful going from the lying down position to standing.
 You were not able to eat or drink prior to surgery.
 It was also difficult to take fluids.
 Taking pain medications can make you dizzy.
 You could get lightheaded when you suddenly stand up.
 Before standing up, you should sit for one minute and then get up.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
 They are not roots; they are the bony walls that supported the tooth.
 These projections usually smooth out spontaneously.

 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as Vaseline.

 - Sore throats and pain when swallowing are not uncommon.
 The muscles get swollen.
 The normal act of swallowing can then become painful.
 This will subside in two to three days.

 - Stiffness (trismus) of the jaw muscles may cause difficulty in opening your mouth for a few days following surgery.
 This is a normal post-operative event that will resolve in time.
 Use warm moist heat packs to alleviate this.

 Do not accept well-intended advice from friends.
-Please discuss your post-operative surgical problems with our office: Anchorage Office Phone Number 907-562-9939 or send us an email.
+Please discuss your post-operative surgical problems with our office: Anchorage Oral and Implant Surgery Office Phone Number 907-562-9939 or send us an email.